SanskarDahiya/websiteTemplete/README.md

 # Project1\

-This project use mogodb server
+This project use mongodb server

 add your server address in here[FlaskScripts/database/database.py]